JPC-AV/JPC_AV_videoQC/README.md

 - QCTools

 This will install the AV Spex scripts.
 To call them use the command:
-`process-av`
+`av-spex`

 Verify the install by running:
-`process-av --help`
+`av-spex --help`

 ## Running the scripts:

 Usage:
-`process-av [path/to/directory]`
+`av-spex [path/to/directory]`

-All actions performed by process-av are recorded in a log file located here:`logs/YYYY-MM-DD_HH-MM-SS_JPC_AV_log.log`
+All actions performed by av-spex are recorded in a log file located here:`logs/YYYY-MM-DD_HH-MM-SS_JPC_AV_log.log`

-The process-av will first check to ensure that the video file matches the JPC_AV file naming convention, such as `JPC_AV_00001.mkv`
-If the file does not match the file naming convention, the script will exit.
+AV Spex will first check to ensure that the video file matches the JPC_AV file naming convention, such as `JPC_AV_00001.mkv` If the file does not match the file naming convention, the script will exit.

-process-av will run metadata tools on the input video file.
+AV Spex will run metadata tools on the input video file.
 The available tools are:
 - MediaConch (checks files against the MediaConch policy listed in 'config/command_config.yaml')
 - MediaInfo ("full" or `-f` output)
 - Exiftool